Bunkering firm restarting operations at Hong Kong - SHIP targeting preliminary bunker sales of around 10,000 mt (Bunkerworld July 2013)

 He later joined Seven Seas Oil (Hong Kong) Ltd in 2010 as general manager, but left and decided to restart SHIP in 2013.

 Tang is targeting preliminary bunker sales of around 10,000 metric tonnes (mt) a month.

-Operations will be supported by two owned barges, the 1,300 mt capacity Pacific Prosperity for fuel oil deliveries and the 100 mt capacity Lee Yee for marine gas oil (MGO).
-SHIP will be able to provide 380 centistokes (cSt) and 180 cSt grades, together with MGO of 0.50% and 0.10% sulphur limit.
+Operations will be supported by five owned barges, the fleet delivers fuel oil and marine gas oil (MGO) to ocean-going vessesls and local feeders.
+SHIP will be able to provide HSFO (3.50%S) and VLSFO (0.50%S), together with MGO (0.10%S).